Dogs

 The main sign is usually bloody discharge from your dog’s vulva.
 You might also notice swelling in that area, and she may start licking herself more than usual.
 She’ll attract male dogs during this time, but she won’t be ready to mate yet.

 Behaviourally, some dogs become more clingy or a little grumpy.
 Others act completely normal.
-The proestrus stage usually lasts 6 to 11 days, but it can vary.
+The proestrus stage typically lasts 6 to 11 days, although this duration can vary.

-If your dog is going through proestrus, it’s best to keep her away from male dogs and give her extra comfort and care at home.
+If your dog is experiencing proestrus, it’s best to keep her away from male dogs and provide her with extra comfort and care at home.
 Puppy pads, dog nappies, or washable bedding can help keep things clean.

 Stage 2: Estrus

-Estrus is the fertile stage—the time when your dog is able to become pregnant.
+Estrus is the fertile stage, the time when your dog can become pregnant.

 Her discharge may change colour (it often becomes lighter, like pinkish or straw-coloured), and she may now be more welcoming to male dogs.
-During this stage of a female dog’s period cycle, you might notice her lifting her tail to one side—this is called “flagging”, which means she’s ready to mate.
+During this stage of a female dog’s period cycle, you might notice her lifting her tail to one side, and this is called “flagging”, which means she’s ready to mate.

 Estrus usually lasts around 5 to 9 days, though it can be shorter or longer.
 This is the time to be very careful if you’re not planning to breed.
 Keep her on a leash during walks and never leave her alone in the garden.